 According to Tinsa, the average time taken to sell a property in Spain – the figure that correlates property supply with the rate of sales – is currently 8 months.
 Madrid stood out with the shortest sale time at just 3.1 months, followed by Zaragoza (4.5 months), Seville (4.6 months), Valencia (6.5 months) and Barcelona (6.5 months).

-The provinces with the shortest sale time were Madrid, Navarre, Las Palmas, Zaragoza, Guipuzcoa and Seville, all with an average sale time of less than 6 months.
+The provinces with the shortest sale time were Madrid, Navarre, Las Palmas, Zaragoza, Guipuzcoa and Seville, all with an average sale time of fewer than 6 months.
 Conversely, at the other end of the scale, in Ciudad Real, Girona, Salamanca, Cantabria and Ourense; properties took at least 13 months to sell.

 Yes.
 There are no restrictions on any nationality from any country to purchase real estate in Spain.
 Residents and non-residents alike can purchase property in Spain: residential and commercial properties, or plots of land in Spain.

 All you need to buy property in Spain is a “NIE” (Número de Identificación de Extranjero), which is a unique personal tax identification number to track all financial and legal activities in Spain.
-The Spanish NIE number acts as a tax identification number and is used in all fiscal transactions involving the Spanish tax office.
-Spain Homes have experience in obtaining NIE numbers and can provide guidance on the procedure.
+The Spanish NIE number acts as a tax identification number and is used in all financial transactions involving the Spanish tax office.
+Spain Homes has experience in obtaining NIE numbers and can provide guidance on the procedure.
 Depending on your nationality, the application and issuance of the new NIE number can be completed the same day.